Upcoming Releases

 • These are pre-release notes and are subject to change

-• Release notes are not considered final until close of business on the date of release
+• Release notes are not considered final until the close of business on the date of release

 • This article will be updated with features, functionality, and bug fixes as our development continues